mvarge/proof_of_work/README.md

 ## References
-The guidelines were based on the [Proof-of-Work](https://en.bitcoin.it/wiki/Proof_of_work) documentation available on bitcoing wiki.
+The guidelines were based on the [Proof-of-Work](https://en.bitcoin.it/wiki/Proof_of_work) documentation available on bitcoin wiki.